neirenoir/bulking/README.md

 varied diet.
 The number of days that are taken into account and the importance they have over the "theoretical maximum" are configurable.

-In addition, if you go to bed with a full belly, you will wake up feeling better than ever!
+Furthermore, if you go to bed with a full belly, you will wake up feeling better than ever!
 For the following 20 minutes (a Minecraft day), you will enjoy a 10% to all stats thanks to the **Sumptuous Feast** effect.
 The stats Sumptuous Feast boosts are configurable via a data pack, so you can